 If a sponsor says, “Just send me something generic”, or refers you to the sponsorship manager or an agency, they’re not interested.

 Don’t be a jerk.
 Be polite.
 But understand that they’re just saying what they can to end the meeting, and your chances of actually getting a sponsorship is virtually nil.

 You’ve got one chance at a preliminary meeting.
 That doesn’t mean you need to be perfect.
 You don’t need every answer, or the gift of the gab.
 You simply need to understand what elements of that meeting are going to make a difference, and put some effort into getting those right.
 Do that, and you’ll be way ahead of the pack.

 Need more assistance?

-For all you need to know about sponsorship sales and servicing, you may want to get a copy of The Sponsorship Seeker’s Toolkit 4th Edition.
+For everything you need to know about sponsorship sales, including a proposal template, get The Sponsorship Seeker’s Toolkit 4th.
+Edition.

-If you could use some additional support, I provide sponsorship coaching, sponsorship consulting, sponsorship training, and if you need a fast, cost-effective start, you might look into the Jump Start program.
+If you could use some additional support, I provide sponsorship coaching, sponsorship consulting, and sponsorship training.
 If you’re interested in any of these services, please review the materials and drop me a line to discuss: